 - Dogs are allowed in the picnic area, the campground, and on Pipeline Road, Graham Hill Trail, and Meadow Trail.
 You can't take them on any other trails or interior roads.

-- Reservations are a necessity on weekends and during the summer, as much as 6 months in advance, and you need to be ready to jump on them when the reservation window opens.
+- Reservations are a necessity on weekends and during the summer.
+You need to make them as much as 6 months in advance, and you need to be ready to jump on them when the reservation window opens.
 Learn about how to make California state park reservations.

 How to Get to Cowell Redwoods State Park Campground